 This is also the point where the title company and insurance company get involved.
 The title company will make sure that the seller has a clean title to transfer to you.
 You’ll choose your own insurance company, and you’ll typically have to show proof to the bank that the first year’s insurance premiums have been prepaid.

 The last step is closing day.
 You’ll sign a lot of paperwork and produce the down payment (typically using a cashier’s check from your bank).
 Your team will calculate the closing costs and fees associated with the sale (including the title search fee, the real estate agents’ fees, loan origination fees, etc.), which you will pay or have rolled into the loan.
 Finally, you’ll get the keys and the property will be yours.
 Then you can move in.

 With year-round warm weather and over 8,000 miles of coastline, it’s no wonder Florida is a prime vacation destination.
 Filled with wildlife, beaches, lakes, rivers, amusement parks, diverse entertainment options and much more, the population of Florida is growing with people that want to call Florida “home,” soak up the sun, and enjoy everything the state has to offer…

 3. Pros of Renting a Home

-Renting also gives people flexibility.
-Renting is a great chance to get a taste of an area before committing long term to buying a home.
-The flexibility also gives the chance to move away from problem neighbors or closer to a potential job.
+Most of all, renting gives you flexibility.
+It is a great way to get a taste of an area before committing to buying a home.
+The flexibility also gives you the chance to move away from problem neighbors or closer to a potential job.